 There are a number of public transportation options that run from the Buffalo Niagara International Airport to the city center and even as far as Ontario.
 The Metro Bus is the cheapest way to get downtown, with a one-way fare costing $2.
 You can take Route 24 Genesee or for qualifying individuals, The Paratransit—Niagara Frontier Transportation Authority's (NFTA) accessible, origin-to-destination bus.

 Taxis are available on the arrivals level, near Crosswalk 3, and can cost $40 for a trip downtown or $100 to go to Niagara Falls.
 Uber, Lyft, and other rideshare services might be cheaper than a taxi and can retrieve passengers at designated pickup spots, which are located outside the baggage claim near Carousel 1.

 Because the drive from Buffalo Niagara International Airport to Niagara Falls is so short, some tourists prefer to rent a car and drive themselves.
-BUF has seven rental car companies—Alamo, Avis, Budget, Dollar, Enterprise, Hertz, and National—on-site, and all can be found on the arrivals level, near Crosswalks 3 and 4.
+BUF has six rental car companies—Alamo, Avis, Budget, Dollar, Enterprise, and National—on-site, and all can be found on the arrivals level, near Crosswalks 3 and 4.